Meet Michael Coates of Combat Pest Control

 As well as holding the industry standard qualification – a comprehensive course with a bar that is set high – but also a range of additional skills, qualifications and experience;

 - Safety is key in pest control and not just in the use of safe pesticides and insecticides in homes, businesses and public places.
-Operating successfully is key too, thus I am qualified in health and safety practice from the National Examining Board in Occupational Safety & Health
+Operating successfully is key too.

-- No situation is unreachable – trained in Confined Space operations, as well as ‘at height’ means that no place is out of reach
+- No situation is unreachable – no place is out of reach

 Dealing with a pest control issue quickly and effectively is important.
-Offering a discreet service through Harley Street, Cavendish Square and all areas within the W1G postcode, why not call West London Pest Control for an immediate response?
+Offering a discreet service through Harley Street, Cavendish Square and all areas within the W1G postcode, why not call Combat Pest Control for an immediate response?